joyrexus/fence/README.md

 your literate script as a Gist or as a README.md file for your repo ... or to convert a markdown file with fenced code blocks to literate source.

+Note that this utility only converts code blocks in markdown files from one format to another.
+See [this gist](https://gist.github.com/joyrexus/5199201) for a demonstration of how to **run** or **extract** code blocks from any literate source file.

 ## Example